-The vision requirements for military service are typically set in stone, however, there are a few vision waivers depending upon the circumstances, the job, and the experience/education level of the candidate seeking enlistment or commission.
+The vision requirements for military service are typically set in stone, however there are a few vision waivers depending upon the circumstances, the job, and the experience and education level of the candidate seeking enlistment or commission.

-LASIK: Laser-Assisted in Situ Keratomileusis, is an operation on the eyes that corrects the shape of the cornea so that it bends light properly.
+- LASIK: Laser-Assisted in Situ Keratomileusis is an operation on the eyes that corrects the shape of the cornea so that it bends light properly.

-PRK and LASIK have both had significant advancements during this time and remains an option for many people who wear glasses and have disqualifying eye vision.
+PRK and LASIK have both had significant advancements during this time and remain an option for many people who wear glasses and have disqualifying eye vision.
 PRK and LASIK results are similar.
 Most people achieve 20/20 vision after PRK surgery, and nearly all patients achieve 20/40 visual acuity or better.
 Both are within vision standards of the military specialty jobs.

-(1) 20/40 in one eye and 20/70 in the other eye (369.75)
+- 20/40 in one eye and 20/70 in the other eye (ICD 369.75)

-(2) 20/30 in one eye and 20/100 in the other eye (369.75)
+- 20/30 in one eye and 20/100 in the other eye (ICD 369.75)

-(3) 20/20 in one eye and 20/400 in the other eye (369.73)
+- 20/20 in one eye and 20/400 in the other eye (ICD 369.73)

 However, for entrance into a military academy, distant visual acuity that does not correct to 20/20 in each eye is disqualifying.
 For entrance into ROTC programs and OCS/OTS, distant visual acuity that does not correct to 20/20 in one eye and 20/100 in the other eye is disqualifying.

 Current near visual acuity of any degree that does not correct to 20/40 in the better eye (ICD 367.1 to 367.32).
-Current refractive error (hyperopia (367.0), myopia (367.1), astigmatism (367.2x)), in excess of -8.00 or +8.00 diopters spherical equivalent or astigmatism in excess of 3.00 diopters.
+Current refractive error (hyperopia (ICD 367.0), myopia (ICD 367.1), astigmatism (ICD 367.2x)), in excess of -8.00 or +8.00 diopters spherical equivalent or astigmatism in excess of 3.00 diopters.

 Any condition that requires contact lenses for adequate correction of vision, such as corneal scars and opacities (ICD 370.0x) and irregular astigmatism (ICD 367.22).
 Color vision (ICD 368.5x) requirements shall be set by the individual Services.
 Within the Navy and Marine Corps, another disqualifying vision requirement for some jobs in the military is the color vision standard.

 Color vision will be tested because adequate color vision is a prerequisite for entry into many military specialties.
 However, for entrance into a military academy or ROTC or OCS/OTS programs, the inability to distinguish and identify without confusion the color of an object, substance, material, or light that is uniformly colored a vivid red or vivid green is disqualifying.